fde-capu/ft_transcendence/docs/checklist.md

 [ ] On Chat: disable Private Messaging from u2u when user is already on chat.
 [ ] Backend reports status out of order..?
 [ ] Score only counts if the match is won?
 I though all goal score could count.
+[ ] When user leaves a room, the room list returns empty on lobby.